lamps-lab/docconflation/README.md

 # Document Conflation
-We use four methods to check the accuracy for near duplicates in two datasets:
+We quantitatively compared four near-duplicate detection methods using the ground truth created from S2ORC and CiteSeerX.
-* S2ORC
+* ## S2ORC
-S2ORC is one of the largest open-access scholarly big datasets with more than 130 million scholarly papers records with their unique IDs.
+S2ORC is one of the largest open-access scholarly big datasets with 136M+ paper nodes with 12.7M+ full-text papers connected by 467M+ citation edges by unifying data from different sources.
 If the paper is found in another database, the two documents are linked by adding the external database ID as a metadata field of the S2ORC paper.
 In S2ORC, each paper has a unique ID.
 If the paper is found in another database, the two documents are linked by adding the external database ID as a metadata field of the S2ORC paper.
-* CiteSeerX
+* ## CiteSeerX
 CiteSeerX has 10 million full-text papers with 77 million citation records and it has been proven as a powerful resource in many data mining, machine learning and information retrieval applications that use rich metadata.
 The performance for each method is evaluated using precision, recall and F1-score.
 A true positive (TP) is a near-duplicate paper predicted by a method and in a cluster of the ground truth.